Finland footbridge collapses injuring 27, mostly children – DW – 05/11/2023

-Officials from the Espoo rescue service on Thursday said about 27 people, mostly minors, had been hurt when a makeshift pedestrian bridge collapsed.
+Officials from the Espoo rescue service on Thursday said about 27 people, mostly minors, had been hurt when a makeshift pedestrian bridge collapsed in the Finnish city.

-Finnish daily Helsingin Sanomat said the group was part of an eighth-grade class returning from a field trip.
+The daily Helsingin Sanomat newspaper reported that the group was part of an eighth-grade class returning from a field trip.

 What we know so far